Jooshua/jooshua.github.io/_projects/5_qubra_kit.md

 attribution: Thumbnail image by [IBM Research](https://www.flickr.com/photos/ibm_research_zurich/), on [Flickr](https://www.flickr.com/photos/ibm_research_zurich/51248690716/), licensed under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/).
 ---

+Industrial applications of quantum computing were investigated in the QuBRA project.
-Applying quantum computing for combinatorial optimization problems of the software product line domain.
+We investigated how optimization problems of the software product line domain could be adressed using quantum computing in {% cite DBLP:conf/icse-qse/AmmermannBESS23 %} and {% cite DBLP:conf/icse-qse/AmmermannBBS24 %}.

-Python

-{% cite DBLP:conf/icse-qse/AmmermannBESS23 %}
-{% cite DBLP:conf/icse-qse/AmmermannBBS24 %}